garden-io/garden/docs/guides/deprecations.md

 ---
 order: 1
-title: Deprecations and updating to Cedar
+title: Deprecations and Updating to Cedar
 ---

 # Deprecations and updating to Cedar